 Also, the massages are amazing.
 We were kind of warned about the “dodgy” aspect of Thailand, in terms of girls that are not, and massages with happy endings.
 Obviously, we went into massage places that were open to the outside (we didn’t want to miss the party outside anyway), but we really didn’t see much in the way of dodge – whatever that means to you.
 The women were friendly, respectful, polite and SO good at what they do.
 There was no time in Bangkok (well, Sathorn) that we felt like we were being offered something we didn’t want or made to feel awkward.
 I don’t want to go into it too much, because I don’t know what my readers consider to be dodgy.
 Know what I mean?
 Still, it’s safe to say that Bangkok really was about incredible food, lovely people, and a vibe I just can’t describe.

 A side note: The city is full of fairly clean public toilets, and spots with free Wi-Fi.
+It has a completely different feel to the big cities in South Africa.
+Not better or worse.
+Just completely different.

 More on our amazing TaiThai adventure to follow!